 For most parents co-parenting can be very difficult after a divorce, once custody has been agreed upon parents are faced with multiple issues and problematic circumstances that may reflect on their parenting strategies.

-While married parents are able to enjoy their personal relationship together but once a child enters the picture, their personal relationship is bound to strengthen up.
+While married parents are able to enjoy their personal relationship together but once a child enters the picture, their personal relationship is bound to strengthen.

 However, once parents decide to separate and end their marital relationship, they have to continue their relationship as parents together.

-For many couples separating their personal relationship with their parenting relationship can be very easy; there are no challenged custody issues, both parents share time with their children, attend their school activities as well as their extracurricular functions.
+For many couples separating their personal relationship from their parenting relationship can be very easy; there are no challenging custody issues, and both parents share time with their children, and attend their school activities as well as their extracurricular functions.

 But for many parents being parents while keeping their personal relationship aside can be very difficult.

 They might even have difficulty putting their personal issues behind them, and some even refuse to share their time with the children with their significant other, and for this reason, co-parenting counseling is necessary.

 Co-parenting, a collaborative approach to raising children after separation or divorce, brings a host of benefits to both parents and children.
 In the intricate tapestry of parenting, it offers a supportive framework that promotes effective communication, shared responsibilities, and consistent routines.